What Are Negative Keywords In Google Ads and How to Use Them?

 Adding Negative Keywords at the Campaign Level

 This approach has the advantage of being relatively simple and straightforward.
-In addition, it can help to prevent your ads from being shown in situations where they are unlikely to be relevant or practical.
+In addition, it can help prevent your ads from being shown in situations where they are unlikely relevant or practical.

 However, it is vital to remember that adding negative keywords at the campaign level will also prevent your ads from being shown in situations where they might be relevant.
 As a result, this approach should be used with care.